Galaxy and Mass Assembly (GAMA): Mid-infrared properties as tracers of galaxy environment: Data

-As the primary data, we use the $r$-band limited data from GAMA II equatorial regions (G09, G12, and G15) where the survey provides high spatial completeness and an overall redshift completeness of $98.48\%$.
-We select GAMA main survey galaxies (\texttt{SURVEY\_CLASS} $\geq$ 4) with spectroscopic redshifts in the range $0.07 < z < 0.43$.
-We choose $z_\text{min} = 0.07$ to avoid our samples being dominated by the local structures, whereas we choose $z_\text{max} = 0.43$ to optimally select populous volume-limited samples.
-We only use secure redshifts with quality flag \texttt{nQ} $\geq$ 3, which assures that the redshift has $>90\%$ chance of being correct.
-In addition to this redshift quality cut, we only select objects with \texttt{VIS\_CLASS} = 0, \texttt{VIS\_CLASS} = 1, or \texttt{VIS\_CLASS} = 255 to avoid sources that are visually classified to be deblends of stars or parts of other galaxies \citep{baldry2010}.
+As the primary data, we used the $r$-band-limited data from GAMA II equatorial regions (G09, G12, and G15) where the survey provides high spatial completeness and an overall redshift completeness of $98.48\%$.
+We selected GAMA main survey galaxies (\texttt{SURVEY\_CLASS} $\geq$ 4) with spectroscopic redshifts in the range $0.07 < z < 0.43$.
+We chose $z_\text{min} = 0.07$ to avoid our samples being dominated by the local structures, whereas we chose $z_\text{max} = 0.43$ to optimally select populous volume-limited samples.
+We only used secure redshifts with quality flag \texttt{nQ} $\geq$ 3, which ensures that the redshift is correct to $>90\%$ .
+In addition to this redshift quality cut, we only selected objects with \texttt{VIS\_CLASS} = 0, \texttt{VIS\_CLASS} = 1, or \texttt{VIS\_CLASS} = 255 to avoid sources that are visually classified to be deblends of stars or parts of other galaxies \citep{baldry2010}.